 There are two asset protection tools which have substantial benefits for estate planning as well as asset protection.
 These tools are the limited partnership (LP) and the limited liability company (LLC).

 Limited partnerships are created and administered under Chapter 620 of Florida Statutes.
 A limited partnership is a partnership consisting of two classes of partners, general partners and limited partners.
 A general partner has general liability for all partnership debts, and he has the responsibility and authority to manage partnership business.
 The general partner controls the partnership’s investments, distributions, and other business decisions.
 A limited partner has an investment interest in the partnership, and he plays a passive role in partnership business.
 An individual can be both a general partner and a limited partner in a limited partnership.
+Florida law provides for a limited liability limited partnership (LLLP) where the general partner has no personal liability for partnership actions and debt.
+A limited partnership has to file an election to be a LLLP and pay a small filing fee.

 An LLC is controlled by a manager.
 The manager directs the LLC’s business affairs and determines the amount and timing of cash distributions.
 The investment interest in an LLC is held by the members.
 Members invest the initial capital in the limited liability company, and they incur gains or losses from the LLC’s business.
 An individual can be both a manager and a member of an LLC.
 A manager may, or may not, also be a member.
+A manager is not personally liable for LLC debts.

 An LP interest and a membership interest in an LLC are both intangible property, and both types of interest are assignable and transferrable subject to restrictions of the limited partnership agreement or the LLC operating agreement.